Kieffer Hall, Room 16

 3140 Waialae Ave, Honolulu, HI 96816

-Scott Schroeder, Ph.D. is Dean of Business and Professional Studies and Professor of Management at Chaminade University of Honolulu.
+Scott Schroeder, Ph.D. is the Dean of the School of Business & Communication.
+He is also Professor of Management at Chaminade University of Honolulu.
 Scott’s career has been lived as a management activist, dedicated to putting into practice management systems and approaches that bring out employees’ best work and eradicate employee abuse and exploitation in organizations.

 His research focuses on individuals’ personal power and social influence at work, with special interest in getting people the power they need to have personal and professional success in their careers.
 He most recently co-authored with Donald Gibson “Who Ought to be Blamed?
 The Effect of Organizational Roles on Blame and Credit Attributions” in the International Journal of Conflict Management.